The department is a lively community that is recognised internationally as one of the top centres for research and teaching in development studies.

 In a recent article, Jörg has proposed a new intercultural theory of international relations.

 Coming from an increasingly multicultural and multi-religious Europe, Jörg is presently working on relations between Muslims and non-Muslims outside the west.
 Specifically, he is interested in the quality and management of Chinese-Muslim and Indian-Muslim relations.
 A first article on Han-Muslim relations has recently appeared.

 Until 2013, his work had a focus on climate change and energy (The Future Is Not What It Used to Be: Climate Change and Energy Scarcity, MIT Press, 2013; 'The carbon curse', Energy Policy, 2013).
 Jörg has also published on various other topics ranging from denial and self-deception to security regionalism in East Asia and from the privatisation of force to pragmatic research methodology.
 Further back, he worked on police cooperation, European approaches to international relations theory, and ancient Greek historiography.

 Jörg has studied Classics at the universities of Munich, Tübingen and Rome, finishing with a book on political rhetoric in the historiography of Thucydides (2000).
 His doctoral studies in Political Science at Munich led to another book on European Approaches to International Relations Theory (2004).
 His postdoctoral research led to a third book, entitled Fighting Terrorism and Drugs: Europe and International Police Cooperation (2008).

-Jörg has published articles in peer-reviewed journals such as International Organization, International Theory, Energy Policy, and Philosophical Psychology.
+Jörg has published articles in peer-reviewed journals such as International Organization, International Theory, Philosophical Psychology, and the Journal of Muslim Minority Affairs.

 For more information (including a selection of publications for download), see his personal website.